All about Skillcards

 You do not have to be employed in order to register.
 You could be self-employed, an agency worker or unemployed.

 Membership of the scheme is confirmed through the issue of an Engineering Services SKILLcard.
-Engineering Services SKILLcard is affiliated to the pan-industry Construction Skills Certification Scheme (CSCS).
-The terms of affiliation ensure that Engineering Services SKILLcard complies with the requirements of CSCS.
+Engineering Services SKILLcard is a partner of the pan-industry Construction Skills Certification Scheme (CSCS).
+The terms of the partnership ensures that Engineering Services SKILLcard complies with the requirements of CSCS.
 There is no need, therefore, for separate registration with CSCS.

 How much does a SKILLcard cost?

-Why do I need to take a H,S&E test?
+Why do I need to take a Health and Safety test?

-The Construction Skills Health, Safety and Environment test is the main way to satisfy the health & safety requirements of SKILLcard.
-The test is designed to give everybody working on site a minimum level of health & safety awareness, although there are a few exceptions.
+The BESA Academy Health and Safety Environment test or the CITB HS&E test is the main way to satisfy the Health and Safety requirements of SKILLcard.
+The test is designed to give everybody working on site a minimum level of Health and Safety awareness, although there are a few exceptions.

 You can’t apply for a SKILLcard without a valid Health and Safety certification.